areed333/TipCalculatorApp/README.md

 Describe any challenges encountered while building the app.

     *The main challenges I had involved the time needed to learn about Swift and Xcode as a platform.
 I had zero experience with Swift and zero experience developing a mobile application using Xcode.
-    *Since Xcode is a robust platform, it was very interesting learning about the use of storyboards along with the sequence of different controllers (e.g. view controllers and navigation controllers); in order to take this recently learned information and apply it to creating a functional application took some time to work through.
+    *Since Xcode is a robust platform, it was very interesting learning about the use of storyboards along with the sequence of different controllers (e.g. view controllers and navigation controllers).
+I took this recently learned information and applied it to creating a functional application which took some time to both learn and work through so that I made sure I understood what I was doing as opposed to only following directions.
     *Time was also spent learning about how to add Settings to this iOS application to specify a default tip value as opposed to waiting for the user to explicitly select a tip value.
-In the future, I will be able to apply this knowledge to further enhancing iOS web applications in the near future.
+In the future, I will be able to apply this knowledge to further enhancing iOS web applications.

 ## License